khriztianmoreno/khriztianmoreno/README.md

 I love developing things, especially ideas, giving them a new perspective and making them shine! products and applications come after I transform ideas into code; I'm passionate about software development and related stuff.

+On a daily basis I use: JavaScript (ES6), React, Gatsby, CSS (inJS), GraphQL, just to name the most important bits.

+I bootstrap single page and statically generated React apps from scratch, on top of the Create React App and Gatsby frameworks using intuitive state management like Redux and core React features.
+I utilize CI tools like Circle CI and Netlify to build/deploy static sites.

 🥑👨🏼‍💻 #Javascript Developer Advocate

 🦸🏼💻 Community builder